 - Marinate about 30 minutes to an hour.
 When there is citrus in the marinade, the shrimp will start to deteriorate from the acid more quickly than sturdier protein sources like beef or pork.

 - Grill over direct, medium heat, about 350-450º.
 The internal temperature of shrimp should reach 120º, but chances are you won’t have time to check!
 Just watch for visual cues.

 - Shrimp cook quickly, so watch for a color change and for the shrimp to curl into a C shape.
 If the C shape gets “too” tight, the shrimp is overcooked.
 PRO-Tip: Do a trial run with one or two shrimp to see how long it takes for them to cook and make a note of the time.

 - PRO-Tip: Soak your wooden skewers in water for an hour or so before grilling so they don’t burn.

 - PRO-Tip: Use TWO skewers to stabilize the shrimp making them easier to flip.
 Check the photo above for details.

-This uber simple recipe made for tender and flavorful shrimp.
-A marinade with the classic margarita flavors of lime, tequila and triple sec was also given a flavor boost from garlic, cilantro and honey.
-The shrimp bathed in this flavorsome marinade for just a half hour, then basked under the heat of the broiler till pink.
+This uber-simple recipe made for tender and flavorful shrimp.
+The grilled shrimp marinade with the classic margarita flavors of lime, tequila and triple sec was also given a flavor boost from garlic, cilantro, and honey.
+The shrimp bathed in this flavorsome marinade for just a half-hour then basked under the heat of the broiler till pink.
 These Margarita Shrimp are pure deliciousness.
-Make sure you scan the list of stellar libations, nibbles and desserts from my other blogger friends celebrating today:
+Here are a few more margarita inspired recipes: